 We see Politikon as an experiment in non-profit, academically informed journalism with an open outcome.
-If you have ideas, advice, or criticism, please contact us.
+If you have feedback or advice, please contact us.
 We are currently in the preparatory phase and can still adapt the concept.

 Account holder: Politikon

-As a non-profit organization, Politikon pursues exclusively and directly charitable goals.
+As a registered charity, Politikon pursues solely non-profit goals.
 We have no commercial interests.
-Our magazine is a public good that will remain free of charge and without advertizing on a permanent basis.
+Our magazine is a public good that will remain free of charge and without ads on a permanent basis.

 To realize this vision, we need your help.
 Please support us with a donation so that we can build up a professional editorial team.